PERFORMANCE CRITICISM TRAINING PROGRAM

-From April 30 through June 25, 2018, six participants will be lead through weekly coursework, will attend a performance per week, and write a review of that performance which will be edited by guest teachers.
-They will also be included in NOW magazine’s Toronto Fringe coverage, joining the NOW team in reviewing all the shows in the Fringe.
-Participants will be paid a fee of $1,000 to participate in the program and receive additional honoraria provided by NOW magazine for coverage of the Fringe.
+From April 30 through June 25, 2018, six participants were lead through weekly coursework, attended a performance per week, and wrote a review of that performance which was edited by guest facilitators.
+They were included in NOW magazine’s Toronto Fringe coverage, joining the NOW team in reviewing all the shows in the Fringe.
+Participants were paid a fee of $1,000 to participate in the program and received additional honoraria provided by NOW magazine for coverage of the Fringe.

 The program was developed by Karen Fricker, Carly Maga, Katie Leamen, Cole Alvis and Kristina Lemieux with support from Lisa Alves.
 The program will be led by members of this team and guest instructors Hayley Malouin, Erica Commanda, Emma Doran, Lee Slinger, Glenn Sumi, Michael Rubinoff, Kelly Nestruck, Michael Wheeler, May Antaki, Maija Kappler, Carrie Sager, Aidan Morashita-Miki, Jordan Bimm.